Daniel Lindsay

-Dan Lindsay is a documentary filmmaker.
+Dan Lindsay is an American documentary filmmaker.
 He is the co-director, producer and an editor of the 2011 sports documentary Undefeated, which received the 2011 Oscar for Best Documentary Feature.

 Lindsay and T. J. Martin co-directed LA 92 for National Geographic Channel in early 2017.
 In June 2017, Lindsay was nominated for the Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking.

 In 2021, Lindsay and T. J. Martin co-directed a documentary film about the life of singer Tina Turner, titled Tina, for HBO.
-More recently, he signed a first look deal with Imagine Documentaries.
+The same year, Lindsay signed a first look deal with Imagine Documentaries.